UA sports roundup: Men's tennis team rolls, women's squad falls to top-seeded Stanford

 UA will face either Utah or UCLA in the semifinals Friday.
 Those teams were in action late Thursday.

-The No. 9-seeded Wildcats women’s season ended at 17-13 with a 4-1 loss to top-seeded Stanford at the Pac-12 Tournament quarterfinals in Ojai, California, on Thursday.
+The No. 9-seeded Wildcats women’s season ended at 17-13 with a 4-1 loss to top-seeded Stanford in the Pac-12 Tournament quarterfinals in Ojai, California, on Thursday.

 UA’s only point came from freshman Tanvi Narendran at No. 6 singles.
 She routed Stanford’s Emma Sun 6-2, 6-0.